 In summer, however, this compact alpine city doesn’t sleep.
 The St. Johann Alpendorf ski village hotels remain open, as does the cable car on its doorstep to whisk you up high, and the 120km of ski slopes turn into meadowed hiking trails surrounded by a crisp blue-skied panorama of 300 mountain peaks.

-Contents
+Article Contents

 How to Enjoy a Salzburg Summer in St. Johann in Pongau

-One of the longest and deepest gorges in the Alps, visitors have been coming here for centuries to stand and listen to nature in its force.
+One of the longest and deepest gorges in the Alps, visitors have been flocking here for centuries to stand and listen to nature in its force.
 To watch the water crash and tumble against the mighty rock walls and follow the ravine as it loudly rumbles and drops over large boulders.

 The addition of the illusory, giant copper-coloured ‘Helix’ spiral staircase is a fun addition to get you deeper into the cave-like complex as you work your way towards the roaring water’s cascading source – the waterfall.